 - If you have set up your theme and styling to work with the PHP template for existing courses, and you want new courses to look the same.

-- If you prefer not to use the block editor (note that the classic editor is no longer officially supported by Sensei).
+- If you prefer not to use the block editor (note that, as of 2019, the classic editor is no longer officially supported by Sensei).

 Note that this display change will occur after save when you add the first Sensei block to a course, or when you remove all Sensei block from a course.
 In either case, Sensei will show a warning, and we recommend checking out the course preview to ensure that there are no unexpected problems before saving your changes.